 Several items are not included in the federal government’s program.
 Treatments for conditions other than black lung pay for home health aides, non-prescription medication and residential costs of skilled care facilities or nursing homes are excluded.
 Other exclusions are detailed at the Labor Department’s website, where contact numbers are available if you have further questions.

-Attorneys representing victims of coal mining injuries and illnesses know about sources of compensation.
+Personal injury attorneys representing victims of coal mining injuries and illnesses know about sources of compensation.
 Legal advice can help victims and affected families receive all benefits possible.

 Source: U.S. Department of Labor, “Black Lung Medical Benefits: Questions and Answers about the Federal Black Lung Program” Sep.
 30, 2014